The Ba-Shar is a riveting designer breed, which is an amalgamation of the Basset Hound and the Shar-Pei.

 That said, many a Ba Shar owner, and owners of other breeds besides, are looking into hand baking treats for their dogs, and in that way avoiding the risk of too much sugar, salt or fat entering their pet’s diet.

 If you make things yourself, you have full control over your dog’s diet.

 If you haven’t the time for that though, you can still lean on the healthy side of things by dipping a little fruit, like a melon or apple, into some honey.

-This creates a smooth but stick texture and tasty flavour for your pet, but also boost the vitamin content of the treats your Ba Shar is having.
+This creates a smooth but sticky texture and tasty flavor for your pet, but also boost the vitamin content of the treats your Ba Shar is having.